nlippok/Notebooks-Public/CR-OCT-RF/README.md

 * The best method to run the simulation is to download and then launch the Notebook (`notebook.ipynb`) from your computer within a Jupyter Notebook environment.
   1. All the files in the directory above (`*.ipynb`, `setup.png`) are required to run the simulation.
 To download the entire repository, simply download the zip archive from this directory by clicking on `archive.zip` and select **Download** (right side).
   2. Running the Notebook on your computer requires the installation of Jupyter Notebook and Python.
 We recommend downloading the <a href="https://www.anaconda.com/products/individual" target="_blank">Anaconda</a> package, which is easy and free.
   3. To start the Notebook, open `notebook.ipynb` inside a Jupyter Notebook environment.
-Run the simulation by selecting **Kernel** - **Restart Kernel & Run All Cells** from the menu.
+Run the simulation by selecting **Kernel** and **Restart Kernel & Run All Cells** from the menu.

 <br>